szcompressor/QoZ/zstd/README.md

   `ZSTD_getErrorName` (implied by `ZSTD_LIB_MINIFY`).

-  Finally, when integrating into your application, make sure you're doing link- time optimization and unused symbol garbage collection (via some combination of, e.g., `-flto`, `-ffat-lto-objects`, `-fuse-linker-plugin`, `-ffunction-sections`, `-fdata-sections`, `-fmerge-all-constants`, `-Wl,--gc-sections`, `-Wl,-z,norelro`, and an archiver that understands
+  Finally, when integrating into your application, make sure you're doing link- time optimation and unused symbol garbage collection (via some combination of, e.g., `-flto`, `-ffat-lto-objects`, `-fuse-linker-plugin`, `-ffunction-sections`, `-fdata-sections`, `-fmerge-all-constants`, `-Wl,--gc-sections`, `-Wl,-z,norelro`, and an archiver that understands